loopwerk/loopwerk.io/content/articles/2025-06-18-garbage-in-garbage-out.md

 ## My experience with Claude Code and Saga

 I recently had a chance to put this to the test with my own project, [Saga](https://github.com/loopwerk/Saga), a static site generator written in Swift.
 I wanted to make it faster by [parallelizing its processing](https://github.com/loopwerk/Saga/pull/34).
-I had a good idea of how to do it, because I had in fact already done it myself in a [previous PR](https://github.com/loopwerk/Saga/pull/33), but I wasn’t happy with the modest speed increase.
+I had a good idea of how to do it, because I had in fact already done it myself in a [previous PR](https://github.com/loopwerk/Saga/pull/33), but I wasn't happy with the modest speed increase.
 So I decided to try using Claude Code to help me make a better version.

 I'm happy to report that it was a resounding success.
 By working with Claude, I was able to make Saga 60% faster.
 My own site, which is built with Saga, used to take 2.5 seconds to generate.
 Now it only takes 1 second.
 That's a huge improvement, and I couldn't have done it without Claude's help.

-But here's the thing: I couldn't have done it *without my own expertise either*.
+But here's the thing: I couldn't have done it _without my own expertise either_.
 When I decided to make Saga faster, I didn't just throw the problem at Claude and hope for the best.
 I had specific ideas about what could be parallelized:

 - File reading operations
 - Writer execution
 - Static file copying

 But here's where it gets interesting.
-Claude initially suggested parallelizing *everything*, including the processing steps.
+Claude initially suggested parallelizing _everything_, including the processing steps.
 Sounds great, right?
 More parallelization = more speed?
 Not quite.
 I knew that the processing steps needed to remain sequential, because every step depends on knowing which files were handled by previous steps.

 Claude also had no idea how to fix broken unit tests now that Saga was running all these things in parellel, and it went on a wild goose chase making weirder and weirder changes all over the codebase.
 I had to step in, stop Claude, and tell it how to properly mock things that needed to be mocked, that it should make array access safe in concurrent code, things like that.